awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 ## Migration tuning<a name="ultrawarm-settings"></a>

 Index migrations to UltraWarm storage require a force merge\.
 Each OpenSearch index is composed of some number of shards, and each shard is composed of some number of Lucene segments\.
 The force merge operation purges documents that were marked for deletion and conserves disk space\.
-By default, UltraWarm merges indices into one segment\.
+By default, UltraWarm merges indexes into one segment\.

 You can change this value up to 1,000 segments using the `index.ultrawarm.migration.force_merge.max_num_segments` setting\.
 Higher values speed up the migration process, but increase query latency for the warm index after the migration finishes\.
 To change the setting, make the following request: